 Here is a summary of the main differences between EPP and EDR:

-To conclude, EDR solutions proactively search for unknown threats and then initiate the relevant response upon detection, whereas EPP solutions are designed to passively block known (and sometimes unknown) threats.
+To conclude, EDR solutions proactively search for unknown threats and initiate the relevant response upon detection, whereas EPP solutions are designed to block known (and sometimes unknown) threats passively.

 An EDR is typically deployed alongside other security tools, including EPP.
-The two technologies compliment each other and can provide greater coverage when combined.
-For example, if the EPP solution missed a zero-day vulnerability or new malware strains, the EDR can detect these threats and initiate response before any escalation occurs.
+The two technologies complement each other and can provide excellent coverage.
+For example, if the EPP solution misses a zero-day vulnerability or new malware strains, the EDR can detect these threats and initiate a response before any escalation occurs.

 Endpoint protection platforms are a critical part of endpoint security.
 They provide the first line of defense against known malware, enable central control of security teams over endpoints, and provide valuable data that can be used to detect and respond to attacks.

-To summarize the key capabilities of EPP solutions:
+To summarize the critical capabilities of EPP solutions:

 - Endpoint threat prevention – detecting and blocking known or identifiable threats on the endpoint